AberDoc PhD Scholarship Competition

 N.B.
 Academic references must be received by the deadline.

 N.B.
-Departmental Nominees only will be required to complete an additional for the final stage of the competition.
+Only the Departmental Nominees will be required to complete an additional form for the final stage of the competition.

 Provisional Terms & Conditions (subject to annual review)

 1. Eligibility: To be eligible to hold a scholarship, successful applicants must register as full-time postgraduate students for the degree of either PhD or PhDFA at Aberystwyth i.e. for a doctoral degree.
 Applicants should normally have obtained or expect to obtain at least upper second class honours in their first degree.
 See also paragraph 5 below.